ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 Original author: Oliver Smith <oliversmith@canonical.com>
 -->

-In this tutorial, we'll download and install Ubuntu Desktop on your laptop or PC.
+In this tutorial, we'll download and install Ubuntu Desktop 24.04 LTS on your laptop or PC.

 What you'll need: